How to Install STAINMASTER® Luxury Vinyl Flooring

 You’ll also want to check for any cracks in your foundation.
 We had a few cracks where I could use a crack flex sealant to seal them.
 If cracks are left exposed and not sealed, it allows for moisture to seep underneath the newly installed flooring.

-Installing the Luxury Vinyl Flooring
+Installing LVP Flooring

 It’s time to get the flooring installed.
 STAINMASTER® brand does not recommend any type of barrier or underlayment.
 We went ahead and placed one down as a precaution since we live in Florida.
 We used a 6 mil liner to prevent moisture from getting to the luxury vinyl by spreading it across the floor.
 Don’t worry about it being completely flat right now.
 You can smooth it out and cut any excess that you need to as you go.